-An aspirant having a minimum of five years of experience in accounting and business can readily apply for pursuing of CPA course.
-On the other hand, an aspirant who has cleared his or her class 12 examinations is eligible to apply and enroll himself or herself for the course of CA. The job role of a Certified Public Accountant or CPA is to act as a strategic business advisor while the job role of a Chartered Accountant or CA is to take care of the company’s finances, conduct audit framework, etc. An aspirant must self-evaluate and do the necessary research prior to choosing any of these courses.
+An aspirant with a minimum of five years of experience in accounting and business can readily apply for a CPA course.
+On the other hand, an aspirant who has cleared his or her class 12 examinations is eligible to apply and enroll himself or herself for the course of CA. The job role of a Certified Public Accountant or CPA is to act as a strategic business advisor, while a Chartered Accountant or CA’s job role is to take care of the company’s finances, conduct audit framework, etc. An aspirant must self-evaluate and do the necessary research prior to choosing any of these courses.

 This is a guide to CPA vs CA. Here we discuss the CPA vs CA key differences with infographics and comparison table.
 You can also go through our other suggested articles to learn more –